These FAQs are based on:

 If a staff member isn’t part of a union, they are also protected from dismissal under the same rights as union members.
 This means that, in the same way as union members, they can breach their contract and strike without dismissal.

-Staff who are represented by a union that is not striking cannot participate in strikes.
+Staff who are represented by a union that is not striking can't participate in strikes.

-This also includes staff represented by a union which has voted for a strike for 1 group of workers, but not others.
-For example, support staff in England who are NEU members cannot strike, because their ballot did not pass requirements for a legal strike.
+This also includes staff represented by a union that has voted for a strike for 1 group of workers, but not others.
+For example, support staff in England who are NEU members can't strike, because their ballot did not pass requirements for a legal strike.